jherforth/LuaLore/WIZARD_SYSTEM.md

 **Gold Wizard:**
 - Watch for blue particles and prepare for fall damage
 - Stay near walls or low ceilings to prevent high levitation
-- Don't panic if transformed - you can still fight
+- If shrunken, retreat to safety - reduced speed and FOV make you vulnerable

 **Black Wizard:**
 - Use sound cues when blinded